O-NV/distributed-systems-tasks/README.md

 ### Run the application
 Open [http://localhost:3000/inventory/search](http://localhost:3000/inventory/search) to view it in your browser, this will display all the information available in the database.
 To start a search you must open [http://localhost:3000/inventory/search?q=SEARCH](http://localhost:3000/inventory/search?q=SEARCH).
 Where SEARCH is the parameter that you want to search for.

+### Cache verification

+### Cache configuration
+The configuration applied in Redis is:

+- maxmemory 100mb
+- maxmemory-policy allkeys-lru

+You can see how the parameters were set in the file "docker-compose.yaml".